 Strategy View

-Attached is a note by Randy Watts, EVP and Chief Investment Strategist, and Kenley Scott, Global Sector Strategist at William O’Neil + Co. on Q2 earnings.
+Attached is a note by Randy Watts, Executive Vice President and Chief Investment Strategist, and Kenley Scott, Global Sector Strategist, at William O’Neil + Co. on the current state of the market.

 Key points: